Montreal Steak Seasoning Ingredients: 7 Core Components Explained

 Can I use Montreal steak seasoning on chicken?

-How long does homemade Montreal seasoning last?
+How long does homemade Montreal seasoning stay fresh?

 Does Montreal steak seasoning contain MSG?